 In July 2015, Kathleen McNamara became Seven Hills' Head of School.
 Kathleen was attracted to the clarity of the Seven Hills mission, the strength of our faculty, the depth of our community, the proof in our graduates, and the great possibilities ahead of us.
 In 2019, Kathleen and the Board of Trustees launched an updated strategic plan, Whole Child, Whole Community, with the three pillars of the school's mission statement as its theme.

-From its humble beginnings as an idea shared by a few dream-building parents, Seven Hills now serves 399 students and their 271 families.
-Its impact over more than 50 years has positively affected alumni and their families, and the communities to which they all contribute.
+From its humble beginnings as an idea shared by a few dream-building parents, Seven Hills now serves over 400 students and their 271 families.
+Its impact over nearly 60 years has positively affected alumni and their families, and the communities to which they all contribute.

-The Seven Hills School: a 57-year tradition of excellence in education.
+The Seven Hills School: a 60-year tradition of excellence in education.